Tremors 5: Bloodlines: Release

 Tremors 5: Bloodlines was released through Universal Studios Home Entertainment on October 6, 2015 on Blu-ray, DVD and Digital HD.
 The film premiered on Syfy in early to mid-2016.

 Reception

-On review aggregator Rotten Tomatoes, Tremors 5: Bloodlines holds an approval rating of 33% based on 3 reviews.

 Heather Wixson of DailyDead called the film "a worthy sequel and gives the long dormant series a much-needed jolt".
 Matt Donato for WeGotThisCovered called the film a "beyond-generic reboot" and that "it brings absolutely nothing noteworthy to the table".
-Evan Saathoff for Birth.Movies.Death. noted the lack of involvement of S.S.
-Wilson and Brent Maddock, stating "the attempts to utilize their winning humor and invention fall flat".
+Evan Saathoff for Birth.Movies.Death. noted the lack of involvement of S. S. Wilson and Brent Maddock, stating "the attempts to utilize their winning humor and invention fall flat".

 It earned $2,704,810 from domestic home video sales.

 Sequel

 A sequel, Tremors: A Cold Day in Hell, was released on May 1, 2018, with Michael Gross and Jamie Kennedy continuing in their newfound father-son roles as Burt and Travis.